 Different Not Better

-Note that this is not quite like evolving greater speed, more acute vision, or even immunity to disease or poison.
+Note that this is not quite like evolving greater speed, or more acute vision.
 The advantage is achieved simply by being different.
 Normal adaptation is like an archer hitting or at least getting close to a bullseye.
 This is like scoring points for missing the target, the farther away the better.
 Of course, the physiology has to work.
 So a balance must be struck between immunity to disease and a physiology that allows the animal to catch food, avoid predation, and generally survive and reproduce.

 Large vs Small